gbroques/ose-3d-printer-workbench/docs/pages/generate_rod_cut_list.rst

 There are two options in the main menu to generate a rod cut list:

 1. |Copy Icon| Copy Rod Cut List to Clipboard
-2. |Save Icon| Save Rod Cut List to CSV
+2. |Save Icon| Save Rod Cut List as CSV

 .. |Copy Icon| image:: /../ose3dprinter/gui/resources/edit-copy.svg